bmcmahen/touchable-hook/Readme.md

 </div>

 `touchable-hook` provides a react hook that emulates native touch behaviour for building performant, customizable interactive widgets like buttons, list items, etc. It's a limited implementation of the touchable interface found in [react-native-web](https://github.com/necolas/react-native-web/).
-It provides the basic touchable behaviour for [Sancho-UI](https://github.com/bmcmahen/sancho).
+It provides the basic touchable behaviour for [Sancho-UI](https://github.com/bmcmahen/sancho) and is built using [pan-responder-hook](https://github.com/bmcmahen/pan-responder-hook).

 ## Why?